Colorado Springs Drug Possession and Distribution Attorneys

 The prosecution must prove that you "knowingly" possessed a controlled substance for a drug possession charge to stick.
 We at The Bussey Law Firm, P.C. know that no situation is black and white, and you may have unknowingly fallen into possession of a controlled substance as the result of miscommunication, a misunderstanding, or even as the result of the malicious actions of another individual.
 Just because a police officer caught you with a controlled substance does not necessarily mean you possessed it intentionally, and proving that is the only way the prosecution can convict you.

 As we mentioned earlier, the sooner you contact legal counsel, the better position you will be in.
 An aggressive Colorado Springs drug possession and distribution lawyer at The Bussey Law Firm, P.C. can help you understand your legal rights and options as well as create a defense strategy specific for your situation.
-To find out more about getting the charges against you reduced or dismissed, call us for a free consultation today at (719) 475-2555.
+To find out more about getting your charges reduced or dismissed, call us for a free consultation today at (719) 475-2555.